I picked this up expecting a business book.

 Guiding policy is the decision about what kind of product you’re building and what you’re willing to sacrifice to do it well.
 This is the thing most teams skip.

 Coherent actions are the design decisions.
-Not a list of features — but decisions that work together, that point in the same direction, that follow from the policy.
+Not a list of features.
+Decisions that work together, that point in the same direction, that follow from the policy.

 When all three are present, a team knows why they’re doing what they’re doing.
 When they’re absent, every decision is a debate.